WonilH/yellow_ketchapp/server/README.md

 # Go gRPC Server Template

-This directory contains a minimal gRPC server written in Go.
+This directory contains a minimal gRPC server written in Go that implements a single `Greeter` service.
-In addition to the example `Greeter` service, the server exposes an `ImageService` that allows clients to list and download image files stored under `server/images/`.

 ## Prerequisites